film / tv / politics / social media / lists / web / celeb / pajiba love / misc / about / cbr

 • This privacy policy outlines our full and complete collection practices for the prior twelve months;

-• For California residents, the only information we collect is information that, pursuant to the Attorney General proposed regulations, we cannot provide a copy of as it would put our site security at risk;
+• For California residents, the only information we collect is information that, pursuant to the Attorney General regulations, the CPRA, and supporting policy statements, we cannot provide a copy of as it would put our site security at risk;

 • We do not sell any reader information, including your personal information, so there is no information to provide regarding that and, as for other disclosures, this privacy policy outlines the full extent of any information we disclose and the business reasons for such disclosure (e.g., we allow analytics providers to collect certain information in order for us to better serve our audience);

-• For California residents, the only information we collect is information that, pursuant to the CCPA, is exempt from being deleted because we use it for security purposes, for debugging, and for solely internal uses that are reasonably aligned with the expectations of users who browser our site.
+• For California residents, the only information we collect is information that, pursuant to the CCPA and the CPRA, is exempt from being deleted because we use it for security purposes, for debugging, and for solely internal uses that are reasonably aligned with the expectations of users who browser our site.

-In fact and in addition to the above, because of how limited our information collection is, we are not able to verify your identify if you did make a request for access to your information or to have your information deleted (and the CCPA only allows these requests to be fulfilled upon verification of identity).
+In fact and in addition to the above, because of how limited our information collection is, we are not able to verify your identify if you did make a request for access to your information or to have your information deleted (and State Privacy Laws only allow these requests to be fulfilled upon verification of identity).
 All of which is to say, we have always taken and always will take our customers’ information and privacy seriously.
 You can of course contact us, as noted below, if you have any questions about this (trust us, we know these laws can be confusing).

 How can you contact us?